FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 ### Step 3: Install Colima

 Colima is a free alternative to Docker Desktop, particularly useful for MacOS, and offers better compatibility with Apple Silicon hardware.
-We’ll need it to run the Flowfuse device agent container that we will create later.
+We’ll need it to run the Flowfuse Device Agent container that we will create later.
 To install Colima, run:

 ```bash
 brew install colima